 STARTING 4T.
 The bike will not start any better if you try to kick-start too hard.
 It starts the easiest if you use smooth progressive strokes.
 Kicking too hard (aggressively) can break the kick-start gear.
 This is only under extreme situations.
 If the 4T will not start when hot.
 Hot start out, fuel tap pointing upwards.
 Smooth kick with no throttle or just taking the slack out of the cable.
 If after 4-5 kicks it does not start it is probably flooded.
 No hot start, fuel tap in normal position pointing up.
 Use half to full throttle and it will start.
 IMPORTANT: Use the hot start when the bike will not start normally.
 If the bike has been on its side or you have some problems to start use the hot start and open the fuel tap so it is facing down but with NO THROTTLE.
 If this fails, full throttle with no hot start.

 CARB 4T.
 There is a filter above in inlet fuel valve on the 4T which you should check/clean whilst you are cleaning the rest of the carb.
 There is a small screw to remove to take out.
+Also, on the left side of the carb at the bottom is a drain screw which you cannot use easily as the rear silencer is in the way.
+A really good mod is to weld a nut to the screw so you can remove when the exhaust is in place.
+This allows you to drain your carb very easily if there is any water inside.

 ROAD LEGAL.
 Please make sure your bike is road legal, taxed, insured, rear number plate that you can read from the rear, horn, and speedo.
 Remember you are only insured for the event and the parade on Sunday if you are using the event insurance.
-Gary has a rear number plate bracket if required.
+Gary has a rear number plate bracket if required which is designed round the Evo rear fender.